justinrgarrard/world-of-naevis.net/docs/more/archetypes/rogue_thief.md

 # Rogue: Scoundrel (Thief)

 _Scoundrels match the mental imagery most have when they think of rogues.
-They have remarkable agility and plenty of hidden tricks up their sleeves._
+They possess remarkable agility and carry plenty of hidden tricks up their sleeves._

 #### Fast Hands